 Villiaume began by running ads in a daily newspaper that primarily published classified ads.
 This paper was called the Petites Affiches.
 According to historians, the newspaper had, on the eve of the revolution in 1789, a readership of “between twelve and thirty thousand,” and, furthermore, less than two years later, Petites Affiches was perhaps the only French paper dedicated solely and exclusively to publishing personal ads.

 Villiaume’s ads in the Petites affiches proved so effective he soon came to represent the idea of marriage brokering.
-He also turned marriage brokering into a fad with Parisians.
-Villiaume became so well-known in the business that playwrights began to satirize Villiaume.
-For instance, his marriage brokering duties were demonstrated in the play La matrimoniomanie written by the Baron de Rougemont.
+He also turned marriage brokering into a fad with Parisians and became so well-known in the business that playwrights began to satirize him.
+For instance, as a marriage broker his duties were demonstrated in the play La matrimoniomanie written by the Baron de Rougemont.

 “I have been discussed in so many different ways, so many anecdotes about me have been invented … As a result, I am honored to send you an excerpt of the brochure that I published about my agency and my marriages.
 Please have it inserted in your paper … Perhaps some will say that I am trying to create a fuss [faire du bruit], but if this fuss does not harm anyone, then why not?”

-In 1811, Villiaume had established his business called Agence Générale et Centrale pour Pais et l’Empire on Rue Neuve-Saint-Eustache.
-One newspaper noted of Villiaume and his abilities that he was “constantly engaged in establishing a vast number of young ladies, ladies and gentlemen, of all ranks and conditions.
+In 1811, Villiaume established his business called Agence Générale et Centrale pour Pais et l’Empire on Rue Neuve-Saint-Eustache.
+The Southern Reporter and Cork Commercial Courier noted of him and his abilities that he was “constantly engaged in establishing a vast number of young ladies, ladies and gentlemen, of all ranks and conditions.
 Those who apply to him may be assured of a prompt and satisfactory result.”
-However, apparently, Villiaume was not just in the business of arranging marriages because the newspaper also added this tidbit, “He also procures and arranges employments, partnerships, loans of money, places, pensions, and information of all descriptions.”
+However, apparently, Villiaume was not just in the business of arranging marriages because the same newspaper also added this tidbit, “He also procures and arranges employments, partnerships, loans of money, places, pensions, and information of all descriptions.”

-Although critics may have complained about Villiaume and dismissed any benefits that Villiaume claimed to provide, Villiaume proved to be a successful marriage broker.
+Although critics may have complained about Villiaume and dismissed any benefits that he claimed to provide, Villiaume proved to be a successful marriage broker.
 He also seemed to care about making appropriate matches and successful marriages.
-Of course, the Petites Affiches was in part responsible for ensuring Villiaume’s success.
-They congratulated him often and did so in such a way as to appear impartial even though their real purpose was to praise Villiaume and obtain even more business for him.
+Of course, the Petites Affiches was in part responsible for ensuring his success.
+They congratulated him often and did so in such a way as to appear impartial even though their real purpose was to praise him and obtain even more business for him.

 Clever ads were also another way that Villiaume was able to create a successful business.
 He did this by making it appear as if there was high demand for his services and then fulfilled the increased demand of those who clamored to him hoping that he could help them.
 This was a similar tactic used by the famous wax sculptress Madame Tussaud when she toured with her waxwork show.
 She would publish ads stating an imminent departure hoping to get those viewers who been delaying their visit to hurry in and see her wax figures.
 If the ad increased business, she would often delay her departure, thereby making it seem as if there was high demand to visit her show.

-De Jouy wrote a column for the Gazette de France.
-It was the first weekly magazine published in France, and de Jouy regularly criticized Villiaume in it.
+De Jouy wrote a column for the Gazette de France, the first weekly magazine published in France, and regularly criticized Villiaume in it.
 De Jouy considered Villiaume’s marriage brokering business nonsense.
-He also scoffed at Villiaume’s posters that he claimed were plastered everywhere throughout Paris and he laughed at Villiaume’s brash newspaper advertising.
-Yet, above all, de Jouy disliked Villiaume’s inflated ego and his constant self-promotion:
+He also scoffed at his posters and claimed they were plastered everywhere throughout Paris.
+He also laughed at Villiaume’s brash newspaper advertising, but above all, de Jouy disliked Villiaume’s inflated ego and his constant self-promotion:

 “This matrimonial agent wants to attract attention to himself at all costs, but then he gets angry when we talk about him.”

 De Jouy was not alone in criticizing Villiaume’s skills and ubiquitous advertisements.
 A French satirical journalist, bookseller, and writer named Charles Joseph Colnet, wrote a satirical article titled, “Marriage by the Petites-Affiches.”
-It was published in the Journal des Dames et des Modes in August of 1812.
-In the article Colnet skewered Villiaume:
+It was published in the Journal des Dames et des Modes in August of 1812 and Colnet skewered Villiaume: